okcompute/vim-ctrlp-session/README.md

 Requirements
 ============

-For this plugin to more value, you need these plugins to be installed:
+To get the most value out of this plugin, you need these plugins to be
+installed:

     - [CtrlP](https://github.com/kien/ctrlp)
     - [vim-fugitive](https://github.com/tpope/vim-fugitive)

 Installation
 =============

-Vundle:

-``Plugin 'okcompute\vim-ctrlp-session'``
+This assumes you are using [Vundle](https://github.com/gmarik/Vundle.vim).
+Adapt for your plugin manager of choice.
+Put this into your `.vimrc`.

+    Plugin 'okcompute/vim-ctrlp-session'

 Usage
 =====